turingschool/career-development-curriculum-site/mixed_groups/mixed_week4_prompts.md

 Please discuss any additional norms you would like to set as a group!

-### Group Discussion(40 mins)
+### Group Discussion (35 mins)

-1. Mod 4 experiences and advice
+1. **Learning Goals:**

+   * Individually, write down one thing you'd like to get out of today's discussion around the topics of job search goals and strategies.
+If you feel comfortable, please share this intention with the group as you get started.

+2. **Mod 4 experiences and advice.** Mod 4 students -- please spend a few minutes sharing your experiences working on your job search.

+   * What have you been working on during PD recently?
+What strategies have been successful for you?
+   * What advice do you have for students in earlier modules?

-2. Reflecting on wins and progress
+3. **Reflecting on wins and progress.**

+   * What wins have you had for your PD and job search so far?
+What are you proud of?
+   * What progress have you made since you started this career transition?
+   * How often do you reflect on your wins?
+How could you do this more intentionally?

-3. Creating feasible goals to work towards for the rest of the module based on where you are
+4. **Creating feasible goals to work towards for the rest of the module.**

+   * Based on where you are in your PD and job search journey, what is a goal you'd like to work on for the rest of this module?
+Why is this goal important for you?
+   * What actionable steps could you take for this goal?
+How will you measure progress?
+   * Who or what could hold you accountable?
+   * **Action Step:** Take 5 minutes to write down these answers and add anything relevant to your calendar and to-do list.

-4. Discuss challenges to be aware of, resources you can share with each other, and first steps to take
+5. **Discuss challenges to be aware of, resources you can share with each other, and first steps to take.**

+   * Based on the goal(s) you shared with the group, what challenges should you be aware of in reaching this goal?
+What advice or resources does the group have to help you with this challenge?
+   * Are there other resources or support within the Turing community that could help you with this challenge?

 ### Close Out & Next Steps (5 mins)
-How can you check in with each other again and hold each other accountable?
+Review the learning goals you set out to achieve today.
+Did you make progress?
+What are you proud of?
+What wins can you take away from this conversation today?
+Finally, how could you continue building these relationships outside of today's conversation?